-Incomplete (I): Student was unable to complete course work due to an unforeseeable emergency.
+Incomplete (I): Student was unable to complete coursework due to an unforeseeable emergency.
 The "I" will be removed from student's transcript and a grade assigned upon the student's completion of the work as specified by the instructor.
-Student will have one semester to complete the work to replace the Incomplete with a grade or receive a failing grade.
+Student will have one semester to complete the work to replace the Incomplete with a grade.
+Failure to complete missing work in that following semester will result in a failing grade.

-Withdrawal (W): Student withdraws from the College after 10% of the course work has been completed.
-Students who fail to withdraw from a class prior to this point of class instruction will have a "W" on their transcript.
+Withdrawal (W): Students who withdraw from a class after 10% but prior to 80% of class instruction having been completed, will have a "W" on their transcript.